ccdxc/sw/penctl/docs/rest/penctl_show_metrics_sonic.rst

 ---------------------------------
- Metrics for Storage Offload NIC
+ Metrics for Storage Offload DSC
 ---------------------------------